 What About Opt-in?

 It’s a valid question.
 Here’s what some institutions say: “Instead of changing things for our members or customers, let’s just give them the choice and we know they’ll eat it up!”

 Makes sense.
 Choice is good.
 Great options are appealing.
 It’s an incredible deal for what you get.
 Account holders should flock to the new account in droves!

 When we discussed the benefit costs, the prices stated were assuming Opt-out.
 For Opt-in approaches, those costs are much higher.
 Which means, even if the institution charges the same per month, their revenue is lower.

 Additionally, historical data shared with us found that Opt-in setups run between 5-8% signups.
-At that level, it’s simply not financially viable for the Value-Added Checking provider to invest in marketing (and all those mailers, if that’s included) and training (some offer it in person).
+At that level, it’s simply not financially viable for the Subscription (Value-Added) Checking provider to invest in marketing (and all those mailers, if that’s included) and training (some offer it in person).